Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/BindCraft/BUILD_with_PyRosetta.md

 # Build the BindCraft container with PyRosetta

 To build and use the PyRosetta version you must have a PyRosetta license.
-You must eaither complete the application for a non commercial license or purchase a commercial licenses - see [PyRosetta Licensing](https://els2.comotion.uw.edu/product/pyrosetta) for more info.
+You must either complete the application for a non commercial license or purchase a commercial license - see [PyRosetta Licensing](https://els2.comotion.uw.edu/product/pyrosetta) for more info.

 ## Building the container